togishan/Phase-4/README.md

 python3 client.py --port 1424
 ```
 1. **✓** For each connection, the server should spawn a new thread to handle the connection.
-2. **x** Each agent has two jobs
+2. **✓** Each agent has two jobs
 1. **✓** Read text requests from client and make corresponding library calls and returns results for the client
-2. **x** When there is a notification in the system that client should be informed, write a message to the client
+2. **x** When there is a notification in the system that client should be informed, write a message to the client.
+After every operation, we should check if there is any interested party using query_dict shared object.
 - **✓** Client and server speaks in a textual protocol such as JSON.
-First byte of the message is the length of the message, followed by the message itself.
+First byte of the message is the length of the message, followed by the mes sage itself.
 #### 2. Authentication
 - **✓** Username and password will be enough for authentication.
 Passwords will be stored as SHA256 hashes.
 Passwords will be stored in the database as hashes.
 Passwords will be sent to the server as plain text.
 Server will hash the password and compare it with the stored hash.
 #### 3. Persistent Storage